-Multi-timeframe analysis is a way of reading the market from more than one perspective.
-Instead of relying on a single chart, traders analyze price action across different timeframes to understand trend direction, timing, and risk more clearly.
+Multi-timeframe analysis is a way to read the same asset across several chart timeframes.
+Instead of relying on one chart, traders compare higher and lower timeframes to understand trend direction, possible entry areas, and risk more clearly.

 What Is Multi-Timeframe Analysis